jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - **Radio Frequency Identification (RFID)**: a technology used to identify and track objects or individuals using radio waves, with two main components: an RFID tag (or transponder) and an RFID reader; the tag contains a small microchip and an antenna, and the reader emits a signal that communicates with the tag to retrieve the stored information
     - Passive Tags don't have their own power source, relying instead on the energy from the RFID reader's signal to transmit data
     - Active Tags have a battery and can broadcast signals over longer distances
-  - **Near Field Communicatio (NFC)**: a wireless communication technology that allows devices to exchange data over short distances (usually a few centimeters); it operates on the same principle as RFID but is designed for closer proximity communication and is commonly used in mobile devices for tasks like contactless payments and data sharing; unlike RFID, where only the reader actively sends signals, NFC enables two-way communication
+  - **Near Field Communication (NFC)**: a wireless communication technology that allows devices to exchange data over short distances (usually a few centimeters); it operates on the same principle as RFID but is designed for closer proximity communication and is commonly used in mobile devices for tasks like contactless payments and data sharing; unlike RFID, where only the reader actively sends signals, NFC enables two-way communication
     - Active Mode: both devices generate their own radio frequency signals to communicate
     - Passive Mode: one device (like an NFC tag) is passive and only transmits data when powered by the active device's signal, similar to how passive RFID tags work
   - **Bluetooth**: wireless personal area network, IEEE 802.15; an open standard for short-range RF communication used primarily with wireless personal area networks (WPANs); secure guidelines: